Kidney transplant options and how kidney donation and donor exchange work

 Donor exchange programs and how kidney distribution works

-In cases where there is a living donor who is medically able to donate a kidney, but the donor is not a match for the recipient, paired-organ donation may be an option.
+In cases where there is a living donor who is medically able to donate a kidney, but the donor is not a match for the recipient, paired-organ donation may be a kidney transplant option for you.
 In this scenario, there are two (or more) sets of donors and recipients.
 A donor from one set matches the recipient from another set, and vice versa.
 Switching donors and recipients with one another creates a win-win situation allowing multiple recipients to receive transplants.

 Deceased donor kidney allocation

-Kidneys from deceased donors on the other hand are distributed through the United Network for Organ Sharing (UNOS).
+Kidneys from deceased donors are distributed through the United Network for Organ Sharing (UNOS).
 This organization has a national database, a computerized list that is kept up to date with important information about patients waiting for kidneys.
 UNOS operates 24 hours a day, every day of the year.

 Whenever a kidney becomes available, a computerized list is generated, which allocates or distributes the kidney to an individual based on: